Brunch$

 Tip: Order at least three tacos; the suadero and al pastor are the room's standouts at the price point.

-P. Terry's Burger Stand in Austin is the South Lamar original since 2005, the local burger chain serving fresh-ground beef burgers on the cheap and a soft-serve cone for under $10.
+P. Terry's Burger Stand in Austin is the South Lamar original since 2005, the local burger chain serving fresh-ground beef burgers on the cheap.

 Try: Cheeseburger and fries